jamesfawcett/Thinkpad-X2100-51nb-OpenCore-Hackintosh/README.md

 # Thinkpad-X2100-51nb-OpenCore-Hackintosh

 I couldn't find a good working solution for Big Sur on the X2100.
-The SSDT's and info in this refo is not all my work, I have gathered it from around the internet and cobbled it together into the EFI you see here!
+The SSDT's and info in this repo is not all my work, I have gathered it from around the internet and cobbled it together into the EFI you see here!
 There's a few thing's I'm still working on, please feel free to contribute!

 ## Current Specs